The Son of God Is Lord over All

 He has inscribed a circle on the surface of the waters At the boundary of light and darkness.
 11 “The pillars of heaven tremble And are amazed at His rebuke.
 Job 26:10–11 (NASB95)

-Going back to the verse from Isaiah above, the heavens (which was a name given to the firmament) are stretched out like a curtain and spread out like a tent.
+God stretched out the firmament over the earth like a curtain tent.
 The most likely kind of tent would be a hoy dome tabernaclecircular dome-like tent, similar to a yurt.

 Amos 9:6 in the NASB provides us with wonderful picture of the firmament.